 Fig 3.
 Fluctuations Discharge in Bedadung Weir At January to December 2017 calculation of the water requirements, the total requirement for the three areas are calculated, which refers to the area of the rice fields which irrigation water requirement.
 For Puger Subdistrict 2,065 hectares, Balung District 1,000 hectares and Wuluhan District 6,278 hectares.
 The most requirement are in Wuluhan and Puger Districts.
 Some parameters needed for this purpose include soil data, sun brightness, wind velocity, air humidity and so on.
-The results of the calculation of evaporation values are presented in table 4, while the results of the calculation of the need for irrigation water are presented in table 5.
-In table 4 it can be seen that the highest fluctuation in evaporation value occurred in October, which was 144 mm/month while the lowest occurred in January, which was 93 mm/day, this was possible because of the high humidity and low sun brightness.
-The high evaporation value in October was partly due to low humidity as well as a rather high wind speed factor.
-Furthermore, the results of evaporation calculations every month will be used to calculate the requirement of irrigation water in the Puger, Wuluhan and Balung Districts of Jember Regency as presented in table V.
+The results of the equalition of evaporation values are presented in table 4, while the results of the calculation of the need for irrigation water are presented in table 5.

-From table 3, the maximum availability in December is 80.11 m^3 /sec while the lowest in May is 29.47 m3/ sec.
+From table 3, the maximum availability in December is $80.11 \, \text{m}^3/\text{sec}$ while the lowest in May is $29.47 \, \text{m}^3/\text{sec}$.
 Fluctuations tend to be high from December to April, and the trend decreases from May to November.
 The flow fluctuations are presented in Figure 3.